BioX-NKU/Fountain/README.md

 ### 4. Generating batch-corrected and enhanced ATAC profiles in the original dimension

 * Fountain provides an API to get batch-corrected and enhanced ATAC profiles in the original dimension.
+We also provide a [tutorial](https://github.com/BioX-NKU/Fountain/tree/main/Tutorials/Batch%20correction.ipynb) for using Fountain to Generate batch-corrected and enhanced ATAC profiles in the original dimension.
 You can get the enhanced data by:

   ```python
   adata.layers['enhance']=model.enhance(adata,device=device,batch_name='batch')
   ```

+### 5. Using Fountain-enhanced ATAC profiles for data analysis

+* You can chick  [enhanced_MB.h5ad](https://drive.google.com/file/d/13nLqv6IC1OzqrgjnRMJ-MvWBFeW6f6Ur/view?usp=drive_link) to download the example dataset that have been enhanced by Fountain and directly try the [tutorial](https://github.com/BioX-NKU/Fountain/tree/main/Tutorials/Data%20analysis.ipynb) for using Fountain-enhanced ATAC profiles for data analysis.

-### 5. Achieving online integration
+### 6. Achieving online integration

 * You can achieve online integration through the model.get_latent function.
-Please refer to the tutorial for more details.
+Please refer to the [tutorial](https://github.com/BioX-NKU/Fountain/blob/main/Tutorials/Online%20integration.ipynb) for more details.

+### 7. Correcting batch effect of scRNA-seq data.

+* Fountain not only allows for batch effect correction in scATAC-seq data, but it can also be extended to other omics.
+Using the framework of Fountain for batch effect correction in scRNA-seq data is a promising approach.
+We provide a example [tutorial](https://github.com/BioX-NKU/Fountain/tree/main/Tutorials/Correct%20batch%20effect%20of%20scRNA-seq%20data.ipynb) on how to and apply Fountain to correct batch effects in scRNA-seq data.